Bomb targets Montenegrin newspaper critical of government

 The Interior Ministry said it was looking for a man and a black Opel Corsa car in connection with the incident.

 The attack follows a bomb blast in August outside the home of Vijesti journalist Tufik Softic.
 The newspaper's offices were pelted with stones in October during tensions over Montenegro's first gay pride march.
 Cars belonging to the paper were torched in 2011.

-It frequently reports on issues of high-level corruption and organised crime, major concerns for the European Union as it tries to steer Montenegro through the reforms required to join the bloc.
+It frequently reports on accusations of high-level corruption and organized crime, major concerns for the European Union as it tries to steer Montenegro through the reforms required to join the bloc.